This HTML version of

 10.3 Acoustic response

 To characterize the acoustic response of a room or open space, a simple way to generate an impulse is to pop a balloon or fire a gun.
-The result is an input signal that approximates an impulse, so the sound you hear approximates the impulse response.
+A gunshot puts an impulse into the system; the sound you hear is the impulse response.

 This example is in chap10.ipynb, which is in the repository for this book; you can also view it, and listen to the examples, at http://tinyurl.com/thinkdsp10.